NjokiWambugu/data_analysis_porfolio_project/README.md

  popularity might have significantly changed in the last few years.

 ## References
- - SQL for Business" by Werty (2022)
+ - "SQL for Business" by Werty (2022)
  - "Data Science with Jupyter" by Prateek Gupta
 ---
 ## Explore the Full Project Repository